quire-io/guide/_docs/project-02-edit-project.md

 date:   2019-08-23 15:00:00 +0800
 categories: edit project name descriptions
 ---
-You can customize your projects upon to your preference.
+You can customize your projects to your preference.

 **Note:** You must be **project admin** to make the changes.
 {: .notice--warning}